scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 First, we describe the contents of the snippet libraries and the kinds of problems they solve.
 We group the libraries into several categories to simplify their explanation.
-Second, we describe the deployment of the snippet libraries for Voice In Plus (VIP), an automated speech recognition plugin for the web browsers Google Chrome and Microsoft Edge.
+Second, we describe the deployment of the snippet libraries for Voice In Plus (VIP).
-The Voice In Plus plugin has a gentle learning curve.

 ### Composition of the libraries